huntergdavis/huntergdavis.github.io/_posts/2024-04-01-privacy-and-ai-update.markdown

 Where do I draw the line as to how far that help extends?
 When I think of my articles being helpful to a new leader or aspiring hacker, that fills me with joy.
 When I think of large companies using my likeness and writing style to make billions while trashing our environment, I pause.
 When I think of the bad actors, the scammers, the phishers, the AI-enabled stalkers (all of whom I've experienced over these past couple of years), I fear.
 I fear that they'll continue to use the good I've tried to share with the world to hurt myself and others.

 Fear can be a powerful motivator for change, but so too can the desire to help others.
-I want to set a better example here, write about leadership and coaching with a more inclusive voice, patterning better behaviors.
+I want to set a better example here, when I write I want to write about leadership and coaching with a more inclusive voice and patterning better behaviors.
 Much as I have done in my professional life I'm going to start leveling up my game here on the blog.
 Today that means a couple of changes to the site, the removal of some content, and a promise to take a silver lining from this refresh.

-Change number 1: I'm explicitly licensing all sources going forward with a NON-AI MIT license.
+Change number 1: I'm explicitly licensing all sources on this blog going forward with a NON-AI MIT license.

 Change number 2: The removal of overly personal blog posts and content.
 While photos of my family and pets from 20 years ago still bring a tear to my eye, they pose a risk to their safety in this new world.